riccardogurzu/RiccardoGurzu/README.md

 Currently, I am currently finishing an MSc in Statistics and Information Management at NOVA IMS, specializing in Risk Analysis and Management.
 My academic journey has equipped me with a robust understanding of machine learning, deep learning, and financial analytics.
 My thesis, "Pairs Trading Strategy with a Machine Learning Approach," exemplifies my ability to apply advanced analytics to solve complex problems, choosing the financial field as I'm currently working in an Investment Bank.

-But my passions extend beyond the realm of data.
-I'm passionate about analog photography, which allows me to capture the world through a unique eye, blending art with precision.
-I also play piano, finding solace and expression in music.
-These creative pursuits fuel my analytical mind, fostering a balance between logic and creativity.

 Feel free to explore my projects and reach out!